Welcome to Emilie’s Restaurant in Capitol Hill Washington DC

-Our food is a reflection of award-winning Chef Kevin Tien's interpretation on "American" cuisine based on his upbringing as a first-generation Asian American in California and Louisiana.
+Our food is a reflection of award-winning Chef Kevin Tien's upbringing as a first-generation Asian American in California and Louisiana.
 We're not your typical shared plates restaurant.
 We're all about camaraderie, generosity, and trying as much as you like.
-Whether you're looking for an intimate dinner for two or a large family meal, be prepared to FEAST and have fun!
+Whether you're looking for an intimate dinner for two or a large family meal, be prepared to feast and have fun!

 “I became fascinated with cooking at the age of 10.
 While grilled cheese sandwiches were my specialty, I loved being in the kitchen watching my grandmother cook generous meals that we all shared together.
 There was no formality with those meals, only love and laughter.